Icinga/icingaweb2-module-director/doc/02-Installation.md

 Requirements
 ------------

+* Icinga 2 (&gt;= 2.6.0)
+  * It is recommended to use the latest feature release of Icinga 2
-* Icinga 2 (&gt;= 2.6.0).
-All versions sinve 2.4.3 should also work fine, but we do no longer test and support them.
+  * All versions since 2.4.3 should also work fine, but we do no longer test and support them.
+  * Some features require newer Icinga 2 releases
+    * Flapping requires 2.8 for the thresholds to work - and at least 2.7 on all nodes
 * Icinga Web 2 (&gt;= 2.4.1).
 All versions since 2.2 should also work fine, but might show smaller UI bugs and are not actively tested
 * A database, MySQL (&gt;= 5.1) or PostgreSQL (&gt;= 9.1).
 MariaDB and other